Roma Point Bridge: Construction

-In March 2018, a groundbreaking ceremony was held in Barangay Agoho in Calauag, Quezon, attended by DPWH Secretary Mark Villar, Representative Tan, DPWH Region 4-A Director Samson Hebra and the mayors of Perez, Alabat and Quezon, marking the start of construction for the bridge.
+In March 2018, a groundbreaking ceremony was held in Barangay Agoho in Calauag, Quezon, attended by DPWH secretary Mark Villar, Representative Tan, DPWH Region 4-A Director Samson Hebra and the mayors of Perez, Alabat and Quezon, marking the start of construction for the bridge.
 Early photos of the bridge's architectural plan showed a cable-stayed bridge design.
 To facilitate construction, the Hondagua-Roma Point Road which connects Barangay Agoho in Calauag, Quezon and Barangay Hondagua in Lopez had to be widened to accommodate four-wheeled vehicles.
 Construction of the bridge approach on the Lopez side also commenced.
 The concrete foundation of the piers have already been constructed by March 2020 and by November 2020, several piers on the bridge approach have already been erected.
 Once completed, it will be the longest bridge in Quezon Province, longer than the 300 m span of Kalilayan Bridge in Unisan, Quezon, which is the current record holder.
-It would also be the longest bridge in the Calabarzon Region, until the Bataan-Cavite Interlink Bridge is completed.
+It would also be the longest bridge in Calabarzon, until the Bataan–Cavite Interlink Bridge is completed.
 However, no date of completion has been set for the bridge.